The Center’s artist residencies create opportunities for performing artists of diverse backgrounds to develop and perform boundary-pushing new work.

 Performing Artist Residencies

 Our Performing Artist Residency Program nurtures exemplary and boundary-pushing theater, dance, opera, puppetry, and multi- and inter-disciplinary artists and companies by providing free performance space, subsidized rehearsal space, and a 50/50 split of ticket sales.
 We support the creation of new works and the re-working of classic source materials in contemporary contexts in order to diversify and enrich the performing arts community of New York and to attract and challenge enthusiastic and adventurous audiences.
-Applications for Winter-Spring 2020 are due July 14.

 Object Movement is a curated festival and developmental residency for puppeteers and object theater artists, culminating in a May festival of new short and full-length works.
 The residency supports the vital and innovative puppetry community in New York and calls attention to how this ancient and global art form speaks to urgent contemporary social concerns and artistic questions.
 Curated by Maiko Kikuchi, Rowan Magee, and Justin Perkins.